Upper back pain can go along with breathing problems due to a wide range of possible causes. These include infections, injuries, and heart problems.

 Looking out for other symptoms can sometimes help a person identify the cause of the pain.
 If upper back pain is causing ongoing difficulty breathing, it is important to seek medical advice, as there may be a serious cause.

 Pain can make a person avoid taking deep breaths.
-Shallow breathing can result in insufficient oxygen getting into the body, which may damage health over time.
+Shallow breathing can result in insufficient oxygen getting into the body, which may damage a person’s health over time.

 Keep reading to learn more about some of the possible causes of upper back pain when breathing.